KevinChngJY/azurefunction_matlab_deployment/MATLAB_Compiler_Azure_Function_Window.md

 ## Introduction :

 MATLAB is not supported natively with Azure Function – Serverless.
 Recently, Azure Function supports docker image, now we can create Azure Functions as a custom Docker container using a Linux base image.
-Docker conatiners open the door to hosting in a lot more environments than previously possible.
+Docker containers open the door to hosting in a lot more environments than previously possible.
 This combo give us the flexibility to easily deploy and run our microservices either in the cloud or on-premises.

 This customer image allows us to install additional dependency or configuration that isn't provided by the built in image.
 We insall MATLAB runtime (MCR) inside this custom docker container to provide the environment to run MATLAB code.